laamaa/m8c/README.md

 ### Config

-The config function is currently a prototype, the config file must be named `config.ini` and must be present in the directory from which you're running the command.
+Keyboard and game controller bindings can be configured via `config.ini`.

+If not found, the file will be created in one of these locations:
+Windows: C:\Users\<username>\AppData\Roaming\m8c\config.ini
+Linux: /home/<username>/.local/share/m8c/
+MacOS: /Users/<username>/Library/Application Support/m8c/

-See the `config.ini` file to see the available options.
+See the `config.ini.sample` file to see the available options.

 -----------